unipartdigital/udes-open/addons/udes_stock/README.md

 Create a new batch and assign it to the requester user.
 The batch will be in the `in_progress` state and will have its `ephemeral` field flagged.
-As a consequence of that, the batch pickings will be unlinked when the user logs out.
+As a consequence of that, the batch pickings will be unlinked when the user logs out or when the `unassign` endpoint is invoked against such batch.

 Request: